Greenheart/greenheart.github.io/src/content/posts/detect-vite-plugin-restarts-to-avoid-rerunning-expensive-tasks.md

 It's usually convenient to let Vite restart the dev server whenever the configuration or other imported modules change, and rerunning your Vite plugins.
 However, this also means that expensive setup work could happen multiple times, wasting both time and resources.
 This is especially important if your plugin does expensive computations which could slow down the development experience, and if your production build involves a prerendering step, like [SvelteKit](https://svelte.dev/docs/kit/introduction).

 To make a Vite plugin only execute some task on the first run, we can take advantage of the fact that Vite (I'm using version 7.1.5 at the time of writing) runs the dev server as well as the production build within the same Node.js process.
-This means we can define properties on `globalThis` to communicate between different executions of the vite plugin.
+This means we can define properties on `globalThis` to communicate between different executions of the Vite plugin.

 While I generally think global state like `globalThis` should be avoided as much as possible, this seems like a good time to use it.
 Here is a minimal example of how you can use this technique in your Vite plugin: